sindresorhus/awesome/pull-request-guidelines.md

 Follow these steps to add your list to the [Awesome][repo] list:

 1. Add a new item to the bottom of the category that your list belongs to.
-2. Write your list title in title case.
+2. Type your list title in title case.
 3. Link your list title to its repository by a URL ending with `#readme`.
 4. Write a short description for your list.